theGeekist/stars/USAGE.md

 Generate a concise summary for each repository using your local Ollama model and store it in `repo.summary`.

 **Why**
-Good summaries improve downstream scoring and search.
-The summariser uses the repository metadata and works even without a full README.
+Summaries improve downstream categorisation and search.
+The summariser uses repo metadata and works even when READMEs are sparse.

 **Flags**